This game feels more like watching an anime than playing a game. (+) True to the source material. (-) Tedious gameplay.

 The story is not bad, I think at least on par with The Sacred Star of Milos.
 (The latter was in fact not very satisfying, but I find a game of even dull gameplay makes an otherwise mediocre story improved.)
 Story and the character portrayals are the only good reasons to play this game.

 I question whether two points in the game violate cannon.

 A great mechanic is the two-timer system, something perhaps not seen in earlier RPG’s: in combat, each character’s time bar fills in accordance with that character’s speed stat, and when the time bar is full, the player can select an action for that character.
 What’s unusual is that after selecting an action, the time bar turns green and needs to become full again before the chose action is performed.
 Some actions are “slower” than others, so if you want to throw a punch, you might do so immediately, but if a character wants to perform a costly transmutation (or if a character is simply less skilled at transmutation) then the green time bar may take a long time to fill.

 This mechanic adds verisimilitude to RPG combat, and I would like to have seen it spread to many other RPG’s of the time.

-You never need to explore, and if you do explore, you won’t find anything except some extra cats.
+You never need to explore, and if you do explore, you won’t find anything except some extra cats (explained below).
 Talking to NPC’s is not interesting except for the required dialogue.

 Your characters do get more HP as time passes (and possibly unlisted stats, but it’s impossible to tell), but random encounters do not contribute to this.
 Characters’ stats improve whether they are in your party or not.
 Combat isn’t fun except to get a feel for each of your characters, and that doesn’t take long, so there’s no reason not to run from random encounters unless it turns out that combat gives you money (I haven’t figured out from where the money comes, but I suspect that both it and HP just come automatically as the story progresses).